 It was many years ago now—1999, to be exact—but I remember the story perfectly.
 I sold him a 2 ¼-inch solid install over concrete and mentioned the use of medallions.
-He wanted more info, so I showed him this Oshkosh brochure:
+He wanted more info, so I showed him the Oshkosh brochure shown above.

 On the cover is a picture of a staircase with a beautiful parquet (the picture you see enlarged at right).
 He never even turned the page to look at the medallions.
 He was entranced with the cover picture and looked at me and said (I can still hear him say this in my head), “I want this floor instead.
 Cancel the quote and make this happen.”